AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

 # Get Started with Agora Chat

-Instant messaging connects people wherever they are and allows people to communicate with others in real time.
+Instant messaging connects people wherever they are and allows them to communicate with others in real time.
 The Agora Chat SDK enables you to embed peer-to-peer messaging in any app, on any device, anywhere.

-This page shows a sample code to add peer-to-peer messaging into your app by using the Agora Chat SDK for Web.
+This page shows the sample code to add peer-to-peer messaging into your app by using the Agora Chat SDK for Web.

 ## Understand the tech